Sweet Pain Wall Rock Climbing

-From the second pullout parking lot you will head down the one and only trail.
+From the second pullout parking lot you'll head down the one and only trail.
 Due to erosion control concerns the lower portion or this trail changes from time to time however your aim is the same ... the gravelly wash at the bottom.
 Once you are in the wash you want to head straight back into the canyon(directly away from the parking lot).
 Making your way past a few boulders/bushes the wash will eventually tighten between a small boulder and a bush.
 Shortly after this the gravel turns sharply left you however will continue to go straight.

 Directly ahead of you should be an area of smooth slick rock pocketed with small pools , which depending on the season may or may not have water in them.
 Scrambling through this area is the hardest part of the approach but isn't overly difficult.
 About half way through the slick rock you are presented with a five foot wall that has a puddle below it (which usually has water in it year round).
 Pulling up and over this wall will let you walk across the top of the formation and out of the slick rock.

 You should now be in a fine sand wash covered in short desert bushes.
 Slightly out to your right you should see the top of a heavily varnished chalk covered wall this is The Black Corridor.
 Out to your left you should be able to see a vegetated gully that runs all the way to the top of the second pullout.
 Head directly to this gully.
-Once in the gully you will want to gravitate toward the left edge finding yourself scrambling uphill and through another series of bushes a short way before reaching the unmistakable heavily chalked Sweet Pain Wall.
-(15 min total)
+Once in the gully you'll want to gravitate toward the left edge finding yourself scrambling uphill and through another series of bushes a short way before reaching the unmistakable heavily chalked Sweet Pain Wall.

 Classic Climbing Routes at Sweet Pain Wall